-“I’m a nasty old lady who does shit,” says the shockingly shameless senior played to the hilt by renowned actor Jayne Eastwood in the audacious new digital short-form series Hey Lady! slated to have its world premiere at the 2020 Sundance Film Festival.
+“I’m a nasty old lady who does shit,” says the shockingly shameless senior played to the hilt by renowned actor Jayne Eastwood in the audacious short-form comedy series Hey Lady! that had its world premiere at the 2020 Sundance Film Festival.

-A CBC Gem original series scheduled to launch February 14th on the Canadian digital platform, Hey Lady! is produced by TJ Content with the participation of the Canadian Media Fund (CMF).
+A CBC Gem original series, Hey Lady! is produced by TJ Content with the participation of the Canadian Media Fund (CMF).
 The series is created and written by Morris Panych, directed by Adriana Maggs, Sarah Polley and Will Bowes and produced by Jessica Jennings.
 Tara Ellis, John Buchan, Sarah Polley and Morris Panych serve as executive producers.

 Don’t ever tell a 75 year old to go quietly into the night.
 Hey Lady! is a 8x5min digital comedy series about a wiry old gal with a whiskey voice and a bourbon appetite, who refuses to let herself be put out to pasture.
 In an age when age is often the problem, Lady is a testament to the life force.
 Episode after episode, Lady finds herself at the centre of some absurd and very public embarrassment, requiring the assistance – and sometimes the bail bond – of one of her tired and over-worked middle-aged children.
 With the assistance of her friend Rosie, Lady goes on an off-the-charts, rampage of urban vengeance, upturning everything in her path – social norms, rules of etiquette, even the series itself.